“You have to know who you are, and what you bring to the table.”

 -India Osborne, Variety Magazine

-In her role as Co-Founder of Angele and Fine Productions, India worked with world renowned artists and producers to help bring to life some of the world’s most respected high-art film projects including: Ang Lee's “Life of Pi,” Kenneth Branagh's “Thor,” James Cameron's “Avatar,” Gaspar Noe's “Enter the Void,” Wong Kar Wai's “The Grandmaster," Denis Villeneuve's "Blade Runner 2049," and the tv miniseries "Cosmos: A Space Time Odyssey," David Lynch's "Twin Peaks," Showtime's "American Gods", and HBO's "Watchmen."
+In 2008, India co-founded Angele and Fine Productions, the Paris-based, in-house subsidiary of BUF VFX, where she was instrumental in bringing to life some of the world’s most respected high-art film and television projects, such as Ang Lee's “Life of Pi,” James Cameron's “Avatar,” Wong Kar Wai's “The Grandmaster," Denis Villeneuve's "Blade Runner 2049," David Lynch's "Twin Peaks," and HBO's "Watchmen.”

 Through her practice, India remains true to her ethos - “Why be a star when you can be your own Universe”.